Cynthia-Lee/spaceship_flight_stick_game/README.md

 ## Make the Arduino Leonardo read as an Xbox Controller
 The reason I want it to read as an Xbox controller is because Godot only supports main brand controllers.
 It doesn't support a normal USB controller, which is the default of what Arduino Leonardo is read as.
-Godot supports the following controllers: PS, Nintendo, Xbox If you don't want it to be read as an Xbox controller, you can also make it either a PS or Nintendo one.
+Godot supports the following controllers: PS, Nintendo, Xbox.
+If you don't want it to be read as an Xbox controller, you can also make it either a PS or Nintendo one.
 You can skip this step if you want to have your Leonardo read as those.
 I've chosen Xbox as it seemed like the easiest option.